 Provide only the documents, maps and photographs required or requested in the application.
 Please, no extraneous materials not specifically required or requested.
-New beginning in 2020: All applications will be submitted through the Cultural Districts portal, louisianaculturaldistricts.org.
+All applications will be submitted through Submittable.

 Provide all requested information in the spaces provided on the application form.
 Narratives, maps, photographs, and supporting documents must be clearly labeled with section numbers.
 Use the Checklist below to be sure all required information is included.